 Through the Enterprise Investment Scheme (EIS) and Venture Capital Trusts (VCT) the UK offers investors unparalleled upfront tax reliefs on investments into earlier-stage, high growth companies.

-In the case of EIS, investors also stand to benefit from additional downside tax relief should the investment not go according to plan.
-But it’s important to understand the difference between these two approaches to investing in startups, and to choose whichever best suits your investment style, and your budget.
+It’s important to understand the difference between these two approaches to investing in startups, and to choose whichever best suits your investment style, and your budget.

 Below we compare and contrast the investment schemes in an effort to help you choose which may be a better fit for your portfolio.
 As EIS tax relief can be achieved through direct investment into a qualifying company, or through investing in an EIS fund, we have opted to compare EIS funds with Venture Capital Trusts as they are more direct comparisons.